lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 class Text(var text: String) : Node()
 ```

-Because of this, we can memoize all Text nodes, and just update the `text` attribute when it changes.
+Because of this, we can reuse Text nodes, just updating the `text` attribute when it changes.
 To do this, we want a slightly different signature of `emit`:

 ```kotlin
 interface Composer {